voteliquid/blog/_posts/2017-04-08-liquid-privacy.md

 DAN:
-Before you can delegate to someone, they must approve.
+Before someone can delegate to you, you must approve.
-If they do, since they now represent you, you can see all their votes.
+If you do, since you now represent them, they can see all your votes.

 MATT:
-And you see their voting history?
+And your voting history?

 DAN:
 Yes.
-You can only see their votes while they approve.
+Only votes while you approve.
-They can take that away anytime.
+You can end that anytime.

 MATT: